Fire Mark Circle

 Membership is available to all who may be interested.
 The Annual Subscription is currently £20.

-As well as FMC News twice a year, a Spring Meeting/AGM in London and Autumn weekend meeting in the UK - both with auctions.
+As well as FMC News twice a year and a Spring Meeting/AGM in London.
 Members also benefit from use of the Circles' library and the Lead Fire Mark rarity guide.
 The Circle also has an 'in situ' Fire Mark register and a Fire Marks 'in museums' register.

 Advice on identifying fakes and reproductions is also available.